 Roger is an enthusiast of all things Porsche, and is an activist in building community amongst Porsche owners interested in the technical side of the cars.
 From teenage experience working with mechanics in the UK auto shops of family and friends, racing motorcycles and modifying cars for rallying and autocross, Roger has always enjoyed the car world and the company of fellow enthusiasts.
 Working on his early Porsches and working with other enthusiasts to maintain these great cars got him hooked on Porsche.
 After 20 years with PCA, Roger is well on the slippery slope that so many fellow enthusiasts know, and owns several of these great cars, including 968 with M030/220, 991.1 C2S PDK, and Cayenne Diesel.
-The 968 and C2S have provided several weekends of fun at UCR DE events and road tours, but mostly have served as background to joining and contributing to the DE and UCR community.
-Roger’s love of the cars inhibits his zeal on the track but he has resisted buying a track car, so far….
-Another slippery slope.
+With his son Mike about to join him in DE white group the decision was made to escalate the hardware a notch.
+A fabulous road & track 944 Turbo was added to the stable, which Mike immediately adopted, and the M030 968 was sent for a significant package of track prep work.
+Can a race car be far off?

 Having worked in Europe and with European companies and family-owned businesses, Roger appreciates the Porsche family history and the challenge of continuing the core brand values into the future, a challenge perhaps shared by PCA as Porsche continues to develop into new directions.
 Contributing to UCR in the areas of tech sessions and special interest groups strengthens the club’s connection to traditional aspects of the Porsche world.

 Roger is retired from a career of executive leadership and management in the aerospace and defence industry. but finds lots to do and contribute in his many hobbies and interests in the worlds of equestrian, non-profit Board Director, marine and automotive environments, as well as family spread now across Ontario, UK and Germany.